 Staff at Vancouver’s Best Places played a round of the Far Cry game and had so much fun!
-We can’t wait to do it again (and we aren’t being paid to say that)!
+We can’t wait to do it again!

 To learn about Zero Latency and its games, continue reading.
-To see a video showing what a game looks like at the Vancouver venue, click Far Cry Game Video.
+To see a couple of videos showing what games look like at the Vancouver venue, click Virtual Reality Game Videos.

 Nearly all of the Zero Latency games are team-based with the players working together.
 Between 2 and 8 people can participate in each session and the VR environment is a full 360-degree experience.
 Players wear a headset with a mic and headphones that allow teammates to talk to one another.

-Below is a list of the different games on offer as of July 2021.
+Below is a list of some of the different games on offer at both locations as of February 2024.

-- Far Cry – the newest release, set in the world of Far Cry 3.
-Players must shoot their way out of being held captive by pirates on a remote island.
+- Far Cry – set in the world of Far Cry 3, players in this game must shoot their way out of being held captive by pirates on a remote island.
 There’s a strong narrative plot throughout.
 We’ve played this game and it was a blast!
-It’s violent, and there’s swearing, but wow is it ever fun!

-- Outbreak Origins – the most popular game (at least before the arrival of Far Cry).
-Another story-based one, you must fight off zombies and find a cure for the deadly virus that’s created them.
+- Outbreak – the most popular game (at least before the arrival of Far Cry).
+Players fight off zombies and find a cure for the deadly virus that’s created them.

-- Sol Raiders – the one game where the participants shoot at each other.
-This is player vs player combat, and you’re not allowed to play this if it’s your first time at Zero Latency (because you need to be familiar with the setup and how the games work).
+- Sol Raiders – the one game where participants shoot at each other.
+This is player vs. player combat.
+You’re not actually allowed to play this if it’s your first time at Zero Latency (because you need to be familiar with the setup and how the games work).

-- Singularity – similar to Outbreak Origins but set in space.
-Players navigate a space station and have to take down ruthless robots who have taken over the command.
+- Singularity – similar to Outbreak but set in space.
+With this game players navigate a space station and have to take down ruthless robots that have taken over the command.

 - Engineerium – the one fully non-violent game, this one is all about puzzles.
 Players must work together to get past different obstacles that lie in their path.
 Great for all ages.

-- Undead Arena – similar to Zombie Survival except that you’re a character in a Hunger Games-style game show.
-The aim is the same though – to survive and take down as many zombies as you can.
+- Undead Arena – with this adventure you’re a character in a Hunger Games-style game show.
+The aim is to survive and take down as many zombies as you can.

 The Logistics of the Games

-The game-room at Zero Latency is around 1,500 square feet in size.
+The game-room at the Zero Latency location at Kingsgate Mall is 1,500 square feet in size and the one at Willowbrook Mall in Langley is 1,900.
 This gives plenty of space for everyone to move around in without worrying so much about bumping into each other.

-Players are suited up with a decent amount of equipment in order to play.
-There is a vest that straps around your chest and waist that tracks your movement.
-On top of that there is the all-important headset which makes it so you can’t see anything outside of what is shown through the game goggles.
+The headset makes it so you can’t see anything outside of what is shown through the game goggles.
 There is also a pair of headphones with an attached mic so you can hear game sounds while interacting with the other players.

 The final piece of equipment is your weapon.
 With a focus on action, nearly all the games involve shooting in some way.
-The kid-friendly Mission Maybee might not have a “gun” per se, but it does have a weapon that fires bubbles.
+The only one that doesn’t is Engineerium.

-Expect to pay around $45 per person for the experience (as of July 2021).
+Expect to pay between around $49 and $54 per person for the experience (as of February 2024).
 The longer experiences are about 30 minutes of gameplay.
-Others are 15 minutes long but they come in a bundle with another game so you still play for around 30.
+Others are 15 minutes long but they come in a bundle with another game so you still play for around half an hour.

 The other players in your party show up in your game with their characters’ avatars.
-To help avoid any collisions a warning icon shows up in the centre of your screen when you get close to someone.
-As walking into a wall is also a possibility, there are bigger warnings when you’re close to one.
+To help avoid any collisions, a warning icon shows up in the centre of your screen when you get close to someone.
+Walking into a wall is also a possibility, so there are bigger warnings when you’re close to one.

 Overall, the experience is quite safe.
-No one is allowed to run or jump while playing.
-So as long as you abide by the rules there’s little chance of injury.
+As long as you abide by the rules there’s little chance of injury.
+For example, you’re not allowed to run or jump while playing.
 That’s not to say that your blood won’t be pumping, as the experience can be quite immersive!
 Zero Latency knows this, and so reminds players that at any point they can take off their goggles to ground themselves in the real world again.
 Staff can pause the game if necessary too.

 While players are in a team in most of the games, there are also individual score tallies.
 After the experience, players are shown their stats from the game which are e-mailed to them as well.
-On top of that, Zero Latency also e-mails all players a Twitch link that contains the game footage from their team’s run.
+On top of that, Zero Latency also e-mails all players link to a YouTube page that contains the game footage from their team’s run.

 The game footage doesn’t include all the game sounds, so it’s just the overall narration and player audio.
 Those who want to keep the video can do so as instructions on how to download it are included in the e-mail.